FOOD AND WINE WRITING WORKSHOP With Dianne Jacob and Demet Güzey

 Cooking class: We’ll visit a high-end restaurant, one of the best of the region, offering local dishes with style and a slow food philosophy, where we will learn how to make tender, flavorful filled pasta.

 In addition to two gourmet dinners at nearby restaurants, our workshop includes a:

 – Tortelli making cooking class at a Slow Food-awarded restaurant, preceded by a talk from the owner and followed by an elaborate lunch

-– Tasting at a famous salumeria, followed by a comforting lunch made by the owner
+– Tasting of cold cuts at a unique salumeria, followed by a comforting lunch made by the owner

 “The workshop was delightful.
 The highlight, for me, was the people!
 Dianne and Demet were helpful, fun and extremely knowledgeable.
 The participants and guests were accomplished, fascinating folks whom it was a pleasure to get to know.
 Then, of course, there was the food and wine, and the dedicated people who took the time to give us an inside look at the intricacies of preparation involved.

 I enjoyed the writing exercises, as I knew I would.
 The lecture-type sessions–always good to hear things you may know but need to be reminded.
 And I learned so much about wine!
 The meals were terrific, of course.
 There was so much food!

 The outings were wonderful.
 The pace was good, too.
 Just enough doing interspersed with relaxation.
 I would heartily recommend the workshop to anyone who loves Italy (that’s everyone who’s ever been there), writing and fabulous food and wine.”